Christopher96u/node-rest-api-starter-pack/README.md

 # node-rest-api-starter-pack
-Scaffolding for buildind REST-API using NodeJS + Express
+Scaffolding for building REST-API using NodeJS + Express